cea-hpc/modules/INSTALL.rst

  Specify default message verbosity. accepted values are ``silent``, ``concise``, ``normal``, ``verbose``, ``verbose2``, ``trace``, ``debug`` and ``debug2``.  (default=\ ``normal``)

+ This installation option defines the default value of the :mconfig:`verbosity` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html